vonajs/vona/packages-docs/guide/aop/controller/interceptor-global.md

 - When using interceptor, just provide the parameter value directly

-### 5. App config
+### 5. App Config

-Interceptor parameters can be configured in App config
+Interceptor parameters can be configured in App Config

 `src/backend/config/config/config.ts`